seng438-winter-2022/seng438-a3-Mik-Ese/Assignment3-Report.md

 - The step above was repeated for the further nested if statement:\
 `if (n != null)`
 - Finally we checked the coverage with EclEmma and made sure that the coverage metrics were up to our standards

+The files containing all of the test cases can be found [here](https://github.com/seng438-winter-2022/seng438-a3-Mik-Ese/blob/main/ProjectArchive.zip).
+The individual test cases for the [Range](https://github.com/seng438-winter-2022/seng438-a3-Mik-Ese/blob/main/Test%20Files/RangeTest.java) and [DataUtilities](https://github.com/seng438-winter-2022/seng438-a3-Mik-Ese/blob/main/Test%20Files/DataUtilitiesTest.java) classes are also available.

 # A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)